tmtsoftware/csw/docs/src/main/params/commands.md

 ## Wait Command

 This command causes a Sequencer to wait until notified.
+It can only be sent to Sequencers.

 Scala
 :   @@snip [CommandsTest.scala](../../../../examples/src/test/scala/example/params/CommandsTest.scala) { #wait }